 Take yourself back to the late summer of 1995.
-Take That were top of the charts, Kevin Costner’s Waterworld was headlining at your local cinema, and O.J.
+Take That were top of the charts, Kevin Costner’s Waterworld was showing at your local cinema, and O.J.
 Simpson was experiencing a squeaky bum in front of a jury of his peers.

 In the Premier League, exotic names were appearing on teamsheets across the land.
 Ruud Gullit at Chelsea.
 Dennis Bergkamp at Arsenal.
 Georgi Kinkladze at Maine Road.
 But in the early weeks of 1995-96, only one man was stealing the headlines: Anthony Yeboah.